Khanathan/C-Chat-Server-Client/README.md

 - Uses non-blocking I/O for better performance and responsiveness

 ## Testing
 Criterion is used for unit tests.
+Server's basic features are tested (setting socket to non-blocking, adding clients, enqueueing messages, message handling, etc)